 \section{Method: Directional Textual Inversion}

-Based on our observation and analysis on previous section that token embeddings exhibit strong directional characteristics, we introduce \emph{Directional Textual Inversion} (DTI), a framework that optimizes an embedding's direction with in-distribution norm to enhance text fidelity in personalized text-to-image generation.
+Based on the observation and analysis in the previous section that token embeddings exhibit strong directional characteristics, we introduce \emph{Directional Textual Inversion} (DTI), a framework that optimizes an embedding's direction with in-distribution norm to enhance text fidelity in personalized text-to-image generation.